arthurnunesc/arabic-web-scraper/README.md

   - Used to fetch all the information from the page's HTML.
 - Bidi Algorithm
   - Changes string encoding to UTF-8, inverting the text as needed.
-- Arabic Reshaper
-  - After changing encoding, changes character forms to fit their positions in words.
 - PyArabic
   - Used to strip diacritics from the arabic words.

 ## To-do